zenitysec/awesome-low-code/readme.md

 - [Trello Power-Ups (Atlassian)](https://trello.com/power-ups/category/automation) - Helps teams meet their unique business needs through adaptable features and integrations.
 - [Flow (Zoho)](https://www.zoho.com/flow/) - An integration platform that helps you connect your apps without any code.
 - [FormNX](https://formnx.com) - A no-code platform that helps to create forms without coding for free.
 It also provides integration options with webhook, Mailchimp, and you can embed forms in your websites or web applications easily without any coding.
-- [Postman Flows](https://learning.postman.com/docs/postman-flows/overview/#get-started-with-flows) -  Postman Flows low-code editor to prototype, build, and deploy API-first apps in a collaborative environment.
+- [Postman Flows](https://learning.postman.com/docs/postman-flows/overview/#get-started-with-flows) - A low-code editor to prototype, build, and deploy API-first apps in a collaborative environment.
 Create flow modules that automate tasks, integrate systems, and showcase your APIs to others on your team or the entire world with the Postman API Network.

 ### Low Code Application Platform